Physical vs Economic Occupancy

 Possibly one of the most compelling reasons to consider management is because of how management companies are paid.
 Most companies will charge a percentage of the monthly rental income.
 This makes them highly motivated to run your facility as efficiently and effectively as possible.

-In order to address occupancy an analysis of the economic occupancy will identify areas of improvement.
+To address occupancy an analysis of the economic occupancy will identify areas of improvement.
 Obtaining 90% EO is the objective, although anything above 90% is considered ideal.

 3% (“unrentable”) + 16% (incentives) + 0% (unrented) =